UoM-RAICo1/raico-docs/source/robots/Mobile Robots/AgileX Scout Mini/index.rst

 On these pages you will find information about the AgileX Scout Mini robot platform.
-The documentation is divided into several sections: Powering on, Powering off, Charging, Manual driving, and ROS connection.
+The documentation is divided into several sections: Startup, Manual Control, Charging, Shutdown, and ROS connection.

  .. toctree::

     startup
-    manual_driving
+    manual_control
     charging
     shutdown
     ros